oracle-livelabs/analytics-ai/oci-artificial-intelligence/ai-document-understanding/2-console/2-console.md

 1. In the *Create Compartment* dialog,
     1. Enter a name: **docu-lab** (recommended) (If you created a policy for a specific compartment in Lab 1, enter the same name here.)
     1. Enter a description
+    1. Ensure *Parent Compartment* is set to the root compartment
     1. Click **Create Compartment**
     ![Create Compartment](images/compartment2.png) TODO